LogL Specific Views and Procedures

 Check Derivatives

-You can use the Check Derivatives view to examine your numeric derivatives or to check the validity of your expressions for the analytic derivatives.
+You can use the view to examine your numeric derivatives or to check the validity of your expressions for the analytic derivatives.
 If the logl specification contains a @param statement, the derivatives will be evaluated at the specified values, otherwise, the derivatives will be computed at the current coefficient values.

 Consider the derivative view for coefficients estimated using the logl specification.
 The first part of this view displays the names of the user supplied derivatives, step size parameters, and the coefficient values at which the derivatives are evaluated.
 The relative and minimum step sizes shown in this example are the default settings.